gecio/gecio.github.io/docs/_optimist/guided_tour/step05/index.en.md

 ## Start

-Now that you have installed the OpenStack client in step 4, you will learn some important commands.
+Now that you have installed the OpenStack client in [Step 4](/optimist/guided_tour/step4/), you will learn some important commands.

 To get more information about a specific subcommand, append the